|

 .
 Working paper version is available

-Ran Tao and Rachel Murphy, “The Political Economy of Earmarked Transfers in a
+Wang, Ran Tao and Rachel Murphy, “The Political Economy of Earmarked

-State-Designated Poor Country in Western China: Central Policies and Local
+Transfers in a State-Designated Poor Country in Western China: Central

-impact of increased fiscal transfers and more stringent regulations on the
+authors evaluate the impact of increased fiscal transfers and more stringent

-use of earmarked funds, both of which were initiated by the Chinese
+regulations on the use of earmarked funds, both of which were initiated by

 “Political Machinations in a Rural County”, The China Journal, No. 62 (July 2009), pp. 29-61.
 The paper examines the way in which both